pscally1005/pscally1005.github.io/_posts/breakfast/2024-02-08-pbj-muffin.markdown

 - Bake for ~24 minutes at 350F (muffins should be about 205F and toothpick will come out clean).<br><br>

-- Optionally, brush tops of muffins with 1 tbsp melted butter.
-Let cool in pan for 10 minutes then transfer to a wire rack or plate to cool<br><br>
+- Optionally, brush tops of muffins with 1 tbsp (14 g) melted butter.
+Let cool in pan for 10 minutes then transfer to a wire rack or plate to cool
 ---